 Lowest First-Year Cost Option

-One stakeholder stated that any proposed baseline is expected to be less costly that the proposed equipment, where costs must include full implementation costs as well as maintenance and operating costs for those projects where such costs are a key decision factor.
+CPUC staff stated that any proposed baseline is expected to be less costly that the proposed equipment, where costs must include full implementation costs as well as maintenance and operating costs for those projects where such costs are a key decision factor.
 The following revised language was suggested: “Depending on the cost and type of the equipment alternative, ’maintain in operation’ cost should be included.
 In residential projects this may either not be a consideration or the time may be very short, such as months or a year.
 In non-residential projects this many be an important consideration and may require one or several years of considered cost due to ongoing labor or maintenance costs.
 Also, in non-residential projects equipment that is a critical component of the customer’s operation, where service interruption or down time is very costly, reliability of service and the cost of failure must be considered in the ’maintain in operation’ cost.”
 In response to this comment, the first-year cost was incorporated in Step 3 with addition of endnote 10.

-[Outstanding Comment 7] Regarding endnote 10, one stakeholder stated that the standard practice baseline is for anticipated operation and maintenance, not ongoing operation and maintenance.
+[Outstanding Comment 7] Regarding endnote 10, Strategic Energy Technologies stated that the standard practice baseline is for anticipated operation and maintenance, not ongoing operation and maintenance.
 The process should allow a comparison of first costs or lifecycle costs that forms the basis of customer decision.
 The following revised language was suggested:

 “Energy efficiency options have always been required to use less energy and cost more than baseline options.
 First or lifecycle costs used by the customer for decision-making should include: “…the cost of any equipment or materials purchased, including sales tax and installation; any ongoing anticipated operation and maintenance costs; any removal costs (less salvage value); and the value of the customer's time in arranging for the installation of the measure, if significant.”

-[Outstanding Comment 8] Other stakeholders stated that we assume Step 2 is only relevant where ISP research is not undertaken (following review and procedures outlined in the ISP Guidance Document).
+[Outstanding Comment 8] Itron stated that we assume Step 2 is only relevant where ISP research is not undertaken (following review and procedures outlined in the ISP Guidance Document).
 That is, Step 2 is when there is no applicable ISP guidance available and the project does not warrant ISP research, and the customer practices/options will be assessed against mandatory regulations to determine the baseline.
 Otherwise we don’t endorse the Step 3 selection of lowest first cost to establish baseline.
 Also, if it is clear that one of the customer practices considered is the typical practice for a given industry and application, then that would be the best feasible option to choose as baseline, NOT the lowest cost option.

 Also, we disagree with Step 3 choosing the lowest first cost option to select the standard practice baseline.
 This goes against the market-based (most common) choice being the baseline.
 That’s the definition of standard practice.
 Why are we reverting to lowest first cost?